Cost of Owning a Pug

 Owning a Pug is a significant financial commitment over their 13-15 yrs lifespan.
 While smaller breeds cost less for food and medications, they can still have expensive health conditions like dental disease and luxating patella.

-With a typical weight of 14-18 lbs and lifespan of 13-15 yrs, the Pug requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 14-18 lbs and lifespan of 13-15 yrs, the Pug benefits from care tailored to its physical and behavioral profile.
 The Pug's heavy shedding coat and low activity requirements tell only part of the story — their toy heritage shapes everything from trainability to health risks.

 Health Predisposition Summary: Pugs show higher-than-average incidence of brachycephalic syndrome, eye problems, obesity based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.